 Articles & Video

 Physical therapists interviewed for "The Power of Professionalism" discuss the topic in a video roundtable conducted via Google+ Hangouts.

 The ability to measure professionalism within any discipline is not an easy endeavor given the breadth and depth of concepts associated with professionalism, how professionalism may change over time with experience and clinical mastery, and the ability to adequately define valid and reliable measures that incorporate behaviors, values, and attitudes.
 Other professions are confronted by the challenge of assessing and measuring professionalism for the purpose of admissions, student professional educational preparation, and clinical practice for practitioners.
 The assessment of professionalism is one of the more challenging areas that many professions are wrestling with at this time.

-The Interprofessional Professionalism Collaborative (IPC) began in March 2006 and currently consists of 12 health professions and one assessment organization including the American Association of Colleges of Nursing, American Association of Colleges of Osteopathic Medicine, American Association of Colleges of Pharmacy, American Board of Internal Medicine, American Dental Education Association, American Occupational Therapy Association, American Physical Therapy Association, American Psychological Association, Association of American Medical Colleges, Association of American Veterinary Medical Colleges, American Speech-Language-Hearing Association, Association of Schools and Colleges of Optometry, and the National Board of Medical Examiners.
-The IPC has developed a definition for Interprofessional Professionalism, compiled key resources and research from the different health professions related to professionalism and interprofessional teams, defined observable behaviors associated with interprofessional professionalism, and as a part of a tool kit is currently in the process of launching an interprofessional professionalism assessment pilot study to determine the psychometric properties of the instrument.
+Established in 2006, the Interprofessional Professionalism Collaborative (IPC) consists of health professions including the American Association of Colleges of Nursing, American Association of Colleges of Osteopathic Medicine, American Association of Colleges of Pharmacy, American Board of Internal Medicine, American Dental Education Association, American Occupational Therapy Association, American Physical Therapy Association, American Psychological Association, Association of American Medical Colleges, Association of American Veterinary Medical Colleges, American Speech-Language-Hearing Association, Association of Schools and Colleges of Optometry, and the National Board of Medical Examiners.
+The IPC has developed a definition for Interprofessional Professionalism, compiled key resources and research from the different health professions related to professionalism and interprofessional teams, and defined observable behaviors associated with interprofessional professionalism.